-Building on two interlaced strands of inquiry this course relies on the basic principles of cognitive science, organizational behavior and strategy to examine the role of change as a strategic imperative.
+Building on two interlaced strands of inquiry this course relies on the principles of cognitive science, organizational behavior and strategy to examine the role of change as a strategic imperative.
 It explores the nature of change, complexity, chaos and failure to highlight the importance of adaptation and transformation.

 First, we examine the central role of human cognition in digital transformation.
 We show that in spite of the importance of technology, the success of digital transformation is largely dependent on human factors.
 By studying the inner workings of the brain, we demonstrate that resistance to change and inability to adapt are manifestation of cognitive biases that adversely engulf our thinking and behavior.
-We then underline the role of mindfulness in unleashing cognitive potentials, improving creativity and enhancing quality of life.
+We highlight the pernicious effects of digital devices on our ability to focus without being distracted.
+We also underline the role of mindfulness in transforming mind, unleashing cognitive potentials, fostering creativity and thus enhancing quality of our lives.

-In tandem with the first objective we show that competitive advantage is by definition temporary because companies are continuously subject to technological and innovation disruption, we examine forces shaping business model and provide a roadmap for transforming companies into internetworked enterprises where proprietary and shared infrastructures are used to link customers, suppliers, partners and employees to create superior economic value.
-In the process, we study the pitfalls of digital transformation and explore why people and companies fail to underscore the importance of personal and organizational adaptation.
+In tandem with the first objective we show that competitive advantage is by definition temporary because people and companies are subject to continual disruption.
+We provide a roadmap for transforming companies into agile enterprises where customers, suppliers, partners and employees are linked together to create superior economic value.
+In the process we explore how best to avoid the pitfalls of digital transformation.